florbrunello/MSc-CS-Medical-Anonymization-Evaluation/README.md

-# Academic Research Project
+# MSc Computer Sciences
-## Evaluation of different approaches to anonymization of Spanish clinical texts
+## Evaluation of Different Approaches to the Anonymization of Spanish Medical Texts

 **Summary**